LorenzoM1997/Deep-tic-tac-toe/README.md

 The best result achieved for now was human-like performance after 100K episodes.

 ## Contact
-Please write at lorenz.m97@gmail.com if you need more information.
+Please write at lmambretti@ucdavis.edu if you need more information.